 This trifle has layers of pumpkin cake, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
 It's packed with pumpkin, warm spices and lots of delicious textures!

 Making the vegan pumpkin bread

-The cake recipe is based on my pumpkin spice donuts and produces a fluffy and moist cake which you can easily cut into cubes.
+The cake recipe is based on my pumpkin spice donuts and produces a fluffy and moist cake that you can easily cut into cubes.

 I baked the cake in 2 x 8-inch pans but you can also use a large sheet pan.
 Once it's cooled, simply cut the cake into 1-inch cubes or thereabouts.
 This step can be done 1-2 days in advance of serving.